 Also, there are several options regarding what work to include in a contract.

-- Turnkey, as the name suggests, means that the contractor performs all design and construction functions, and delivers the project to the owner in a condition that’s ready to “turn the key.”
+- Turnkey, as the name suggests, means that the contractor performs all design and construction functions, and delivers the project to the owner in a condition that’s ready to, you guessed it, “turn the key.”

 - Design Build is similar to turnkey, except that the contractor is subject to approval of their design prior to construction.
 This gives the owner the chance to change something to suit their purposes prior to receiving the completed work.